bdproto/bdproto/README.md

 Preliminary studies based on recent versions of BDPROTO have been presented at the following conferences:

 - Steven Moran and Eitan Grossman.
 2021.
-Temporal bias: a new type of bias for typologists to worry about. *5th Usage-Based Linguistics Conference* (Tel Aviv, July 5-7 2021).
-Slides [here](https://github.com/bdproto/bdproto/blob/master/UBL%202021%20Temporal%20bias_%20A%20new%20bias%20for%20typologists%20to%20worry%20about-2.pdf).
+Temporal bias: a new type of bias for typologists to worry about. *5th Usage-Based Linguistics Conference* (Tel Aviv, Israel, July 5-7 2021).
+[Slides](research/UBL2021.pdf).

 - Eitan Grossman.
 2021.
 Universals of phonological segment borrowing?
 Questions, evidence, methods, findings.
-Keynote address at the *43 Jahrestagung der Deutschen Gesellschaft fuer Sprachwissenschaft (DGfS).* (Freiburg, 23-26 February 2021).
-Slides [here](https://github.com/bdproto/bdproto/blob/master/DgFS_2021_Keynote-26.pdf).
+Keynote address at the *43 Jahrestagung der Deutschen Gesellschaft fuer Sprachwissenschaft (DGfS).* (Freiburg, Germany, 23-26 February 2021).
+[Slides](research/DgFS_2021_Keynote-26.pdf).

 A recent paper making extensive use of BDPROTO is:

 - Steven Moran, Nicholas A. Lester and Eitan Grossman.
-Inferring recent evolutionary changes in speech sounds. *Philological Transactions of the Royal Society B* 376: 20200198.
-Part of special thematic issue on 'Reconstructing ancient languages.'
-Available [here](https://github.com/bdproto/bdproto/blob/master/rstb.2020.0198-2.pdf).
+2021.
+Inferring recent evolutionary changes in speech sounds. *Philological Transactions of the Royal Society B* 376: 20200198. [https://doi.org/10.1098/rstb.2020.0198](https://doi.org/10.1098/rstb.2020.0198).